 Waves of Change

-In recent times organisations have been making unprecedented structural change.
-The “new normal” seems to be changing all the time, and we are stuck behind the curve.
+Organisations have carried out wave after wave of structural change, as they adapt to the times.
+The “new normal” seems to be continually changing, and we are stuck behind the curve.

 Professional identity can make you more resilient and less resistant to change, like bamboo bowing in the wind.

 Having a fixed job title and your own desk or office reinforces your identity at work.
 Members of modern, flexible agile teams in remote or hybrid office spaces do not have such reference points.

 Professional identity is about refining your identity inside.
 Giving you back the power to define yourself outside.

 When making a pitch, writing a resume or interviewing for a job, what do you say?
 Most people want to express what qualifies them for the job, and impress with their experience and knowledge.